 The Mentryville site and the surrounding 800 acres in Pico Canyon were eventually donated to the Santa Monica Mountains Conservancy in 1995 by then-owner Chevron.

-Mentryville is California Historic Landmark number 516-1 and 2, and the few remaining structures, which include Mentry’s restored thirteen-room Pennsylvania style mansion, the one-room Felton school house, and a period barn, stand as silent reminders of a long-gone era when migrant prospectors of gold, both yellow and black, traveled from one location to the next on the news of a fresh strike.
+Mentryville is California Historical Landmark number 516-1 and 2, and the few remaining structures, which include Mentry’s restored thirteen-room Pennsylvania style mansion, the one-room Felton schoolhouse, and a period barn, stand as silent reminders of a long-gone era when migrant prospectors of gold, both yellow and black, traveled from one location to the next on the news of a fresh strike.

-There are also remnants of numerous oil industry related, and other, artifacts that can be found around the site and along some of the trails leading into and out of Mentryville.
+There are also remnants of numerous oil industry-related, and other, artifacts that can be found on the site and along some of the trails leading into and out of Mentryville.